thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 Design a table for a movie database.
 Discuss a few things that a movie table may have.
 Choose the appropriate data type for the data.
 Make the CREATE TABLE command and execute it in psql.
 Use `\dt` to verify that the table was created.
 Once you're satisfied that the table is there, get rid of it using the DROP TABLE command.
 Use `\dt` again to make sure that the table has been dropped.

-## What are the CRUD operations on a row?
+## How do you use the PostgreSQL REPL to manage rows in a table?

 The CRUD operations correspond to the following SQL commands.